 Election of board members

-Björn Wahlroos, Stine Bosse, Marie Ehrling, Svein Jacobsen, Tom Knutzen, Lars G Nordström, Sarah Russell, Björn Savén and Kari Stadigh were re-elected as board members for the period up to the next AGM.
-Björn Wahlroos was elected as chairman of the Board of Directors.
-Hans Dalborg had declined re-election, and the Board of Directors was thus reduced to nine members elected by the general meeting.
+Björn Wahlroos, Stine Bosse, Marie Ehrling, Svein Jacobsen, Tom Knutzen, Lars G Nordström, Sarah Russell and Kari Stadigh were re-elected as board members for the period until the end of the next AGM and Peter F Braunwalder was elected as new board member for the same period.
+Björn Wahlroos was re-elected as chairman of the Board of Directors.

-At the subsequent constituent board meeting Marie Ehrling was elected as deputy chairman of the Board of Directors, and it was announced that the following persons are employee representatives: Kari Ahola (deputy), Ole Lund Jensen, Steinar Nickelsen and Lars Oddestad.
-The Board of Directors appointed Hans Dalborg as honorary chairman.
+At the subsequent constituent board meeting Marie Ehrling was elected as deputy chairman of the Board of Directors, and it was announced that the following persons are employee representatives: Kari Ahola, Ole Lund Jensen, Steinar Nickelsen and Lars Oddestad (deputy).

 Election of auditors

-KPMG ABwas re-elected auditors until the end of the next AGM.
+KPMG AB was re-elected auditors for the period until the end of the next AGM.

-The AGM resolved an unchanged remuneration to the board members at 252,000 euro for the chairman, 97,650 euro for the deputy chairman and 75,600 euro per member to other members.
-In addition, remuneration will be paid for committee work in the amount of 16,600 euro to the committee chairman and 12,900 euro per member to the other committee members.
+The AGM resolved an unchanged remuneration to the board members amounting to 252,000 euro for the chairman, 97,650 euro for the deputy chairman and 75,600 euro for the other members.
+In addition, remuneration will be paid for committee work in the three board committees amounting to 16,600 euro for the committee chairmen and 12,900 euro for the other members.
 Remuneration is not paid to members who are employees of the Nordea Group.

 Fees to the auditors will be payable according to approved invoice.